frankrdesilets/efficient-string-matcher/README.md

 --- End of Report ---
 ```

 ## Project Description

-This application uses an implementation of Horspool’s String Matching algorithm is used to match a “pattern” (a string of m characters) against “texts” (a longer string of n characters).
+This application uses an implementation of Horspool’s String Matching algorithm to match a “pattern” (a string of m characters) against “texts” (longer strings of n characters).

 The pattern to match against texts is inputted by the user in main.cpp, and the texts to match against are parsed from input .txt files as character sequences separated by a space or new line.
 Multiple files can be run simultaneously, and reports are printed to the console for each file including information such as the total number of texts in the file, the total number of texts containing an occurrence of the pattern, and a list of all matching texts.
 The alphabet of acceptable characters are lowercase and uppercase letters (a-z, A-Z).
 Numbers and special characters are not supported.